-Stereotactic body radiotherapy (SBRT) gives radiotherapy to many different parts around the body.
-The beams meet at the tumour, so the tumour receives a high dose of radiation and the tissues around it only receive a low dose; this lowers the risk of side-effects.
+Stereotactic body radiotherapy (SRT) gives radiotherapy to many different parts around the body.
+The beams meet at the tumour, so the tumour receives a high dose of radiation and the tissues around it only receive a low dose, lowering the risk of side-effects.

-Patients receiving SRT usually have between 1 to 8 treatments.
+Patients receiving SRT usually have between 1 and 8 treatments.
 SRT is also sometimes called Stereotactic Ablative Radiotherapy (SABR).
 When used to treat brain tumours, SRT is referred to as Stereotactic Radiosurgery (SRS).

 Which cancers are treated with Stereotactic Radiotherapy?

 This type of radiotherapy is mainly used to treat very small cancers, including:

 - Cancer of the Lung or cancer that has spread to the lung

 - Cancer that started in the liver or cancer that has spread to the liver

 - Spinal cord tumours